martinkaptein/martinkaptein.com/content/_index.md

 weight: -5
 metaImage: Martin-Kaptein-reading-artistic.jpg
 ---

+## Welcome on the website of Martin Kaptein

 I am a professional [pianist and musician](/music/) and the founder of [Scriabin Club](https://scriabinclub.com/).
 I am [good with technology](/tech/) and I speak a lot of languages including English, Dutch, German and Russian.